Code-Institute-Submissions/CI-MS1-Band-Website-Punchke/README.md

 The footer for the gallery was styled to accompany the chosen background: footer has no background, and the social media links icons it containts are rendered in neon white, with some shadow effects.

-This styling evokes a kind of a "dark roome" feel to it, which goes with the content being entirely photos.
+This styling evokes a kind of a "dark room" feel to it, which goes with the content being entirely photos.

 The background image is set to repeat horizontally.